-- Effect of Signature: (1) The signature of counsel or a party constitutes a certification that the signer has read the request for admission or response or objection, and that to the best of the signer's knowledge, information, and belief formed after a reasonable inquiry, it is: (A) Consistent with these Rules and warranted by existing law or a good faith argument for the extension, modification, or reversal of existing law; (B) not interposed for any improper purpose, such as to harass or to cause unnecessary delay or needless increase in the cost of litigation; and (C) not unreasonable or unduly burdensome or expensive, given the needs of the case, the discovery already had in the case, the amount in controversy, and the importance of the issues at stake in the litigation.
-If a request, response, or objection is not signed, it shall be stricken, unless it is signed promptly after the omission is called to the attention of the party making the request, response, or objection, and a party shall not be obligated to take any action with respect to it until it is signed. - (2) If a certification is made in violation of this Rule, the Court, upon motion or upon its own initiative, may impose upon the person who made the certification, the party on whose behalf the request, response, or objection is made, or both, an appropriate sanction, which may include an order to pay the amount of the reasonable expenses incurred because of the violation, including reasonable counsel's fees.
+- (1) The signature of counsel or a party constitutes a certification that the signer has read the request for admission or response or objection, and that to the best of the signer's knowledge, information, and belief formed after a reasonable inquiry, it is: - (A) consistent with these Rules and warranted by existing law or a good faith argument for the extension, modification, or reversal of existing law; - (B) not presented for any improper purpose, such as to harass or to cause unnecessary delay or needless increase in the cost of litigation; and - (C) is within the scope of Rule 70(b)(1).

+The Court may strike an unsigned request, response, or objection unless the paper is signed promptly after the omission is called to the attention of the party making the request, response, or objection.
+The time within which a party is obligated to take action with respect to an unsigned request, response, or objection does not begin to run until the paper is signed.

+(2) If a certification is made in violation of this Rule, the Court, on motion or on its own, may impose on the person who made the certification, the party on whose behalf the request, response, or objection is made, or both, an appropriate sanction, which may include an order to pay the amount of the reasonable expenses incurred because of the violation, including reasonable counsel's fees.